ZantetsukenGT/AttDef/README.md

 # Runtime prerrequisites
 ## Linux
-If you're planning to run the server on a Linux machine, keep in mind that omp-server is still a 32bit process as of now.
+If you're planning to run the server on a Linux machine, keep in mind that samp-server is still a 32bit process as of now.

 You may need to install the i386 architecture and install the 32bit version of the C++ Standard Library runtime, the installation procedure may vary depending on your distro: